 With continual change in both education and healthcare practice, we’re all expected to innovate and generate new ideas.
 This theme provides an excellent opportunity to share initiatives with colleagues that have been designed to enhance any aspect of healthcare education practice, and which have subsequently been implemented and evaluated.
-Learning from each other in this way is a brilliant way of exploring and promoting best practice.
+Learning from each other in this manner is a brilliant way of exploring and promoting best practice.

 We will also look to promote and enhance safe and effective clinical practice.
-This includes covering initiatives involving clinical staff, University based staff working with both students and clinical staff and student focused activities which support learning and education.
+This includes covering initiatives involving clinical staff, University-based staff working with both students and clinical staff, and student-focused activities which support learning and education.